 If you’re considering divorce, call the Men’s Legal Center in San Diego.

-As we wrote in a recent entry, divorce doesn’t make you a failure.
+As we wrote in a recent entry, divorce doesn’t make you a failure and you shouldn’t stay married just for the sake of the children.
 For many, divorce is a sign of changing and a new chapter in life.

-If you’re considering divorce, we urge you to secure legal representation so that you’re fully protected in your post-divorce life.
+If you’re considering divorce, we urge you to secure legal representation so that you’re fully protected in your post-divorce life and learn how to serve divorce papers in California.
 You can receive a free phone consultation and make your appointment by calling 619-234-3838 or via email.